TopEFT/topeft/README.md

-## To reproduce the TOP-22-006 histograms and datacards
+## To reproduce the most updated topeft analysis histograms and datacards (TOP-22-006 result instruction included)

-The [v0.5 tag](https://github.com/TopEFT/topcoffea/releases/tag/v0.5) was used to produce the results in the TOP-22-006 paper.
+The [v0.5 tag](https://github.com/TopEFT/topcoffea/releases/tag/v0.5) was used to produce the results in the TOP-22-006 paper - So run the exact same steps as below but under this tag for TOP-22-006 results.

 1. Run the processor to obtain the histograms (from the skimmed naod files).
-Use the `fullR2_run.sh` script in the `analysis/topEFT` directory.
+Use the `fullR2_run.sh` script in the `analysis/topeft_run2` directory.
     ```
     time source fullR2_run.sh
     ```

 2. Run the datacard maker to obtain the cards and templates (from the pickled histogram file produced in Step 1, be sure to use the version with the nonprompt estimation, i.e. the one with `_np` appended to the name you specified for the `OUT_NAME` in `fullR2_run.sh`).
+To run locally, simply remove `-C` in the following command.
     ```
     time python make_cards.py /path/to/your/examplename_np.pkl.gz -C --do-nuisance --var-lst lj0pt ptz -d /scratch365/you/somedir --unblind --do-mc-stat
     ```

 3. Run the post-processing checks on the cards to look for any unexpected errors in the condor logs and to grab the right set of ptz and lj0pt templates and cards used in TOP-22-006.
 The script will copy the relevant cards/templates to a directory called `ptz-lj0pt_withSys` that it makes inside of the directory you pass that points to the cards and templates made in Step 2.
 This `ptz-lj0pt_withSys` is the directory that can be copied to wherever you plan to run the `combine` steps (e.g. PSI).
+Again, to run locally, remove `-c` in the following command.
     ```
     time python datacards_post_processing.py /scratch365/you/somedir -c -s
     ```